itsOwen/BettervKBasalt/README.md

-# vkBasalt
+# BettervkBasalt (Under developement Not ready)
-vkBasalt is a Vulkan post processing layer to enhance the visual graphics of games.
+BettervkBasalt is a fork of vkBasalt is a Vulkan post processing layer to enhance the visual graphics of games, now with a full ImGui-based runtime configuration interface similar to ReShade.

-Currently, the build in effects are:
+## Features

+### Built-in Effects
-- Contrast Adaptive Sharpening
+- Contrast Adaptive Sharpening (CAS)
-- Denoised Luma Sharpening
+- Denoised Luma Sharpening (DLS)
-- Fast Approximate Anti-Aliasing
+- Fast Approximate Anti-Aliasing (FXAA)
-- Enhanced Subpixel Morphological Anti-Aliasing
+- Enhanced Subpixel Morphological Anti-Aliasing (SMAA)
-- 3D color LookUp Table
+- 3D color LookUp Table (LUT)

-It is also possible to use Reshade Fx shaders.
+- ReShade FX shader support

+### New: Runtime Configuration with ImGui
+- **Real-time effect management**: Add, remove, and reorder effects without restarting
+- **Live parameter adjustment**: Modify effect settings with immediate visual feedback
+- **Preset system**: Save and load effect configurations
+- **User-friendly interface**: Press Insert key to toggle the configuration menu
+- **Similar to ReShade**: Familiar interface for ReShade users

 ## Disclaimer
 This is one of my first projects ever, so expect it to have bugs.
 Use it at your own risk.